-Measuring Women’s Economic Empowerment in Financial Inclusion
+How to Measure Women's Economic Empowerment (WEE) in Financial Inclusion

 Developing and using commonly agreed upon Women’s Economic Empowerment (WEE) indicators is critical to helping stakeholders understand the outcomes of financial inclusion (FI) on women, how these outcomes are being achieved, and to better identify what works and what does not in promoting women’s economic empowerment through financial inclusion.
 While there are several initiatives examining WEE, commonly accepted guidance for measuring WEE in financial inclusion does not yet exist.